SuminHan/suminhan.github.io/content/authors/admin/_index.md

 ## About Me

 **Dr. Sumin Han**, Ph.D. from KAIST, is an AI researcher specializing in **deep learning** and **spatiotemporal prediction**, with a focus on **urban human activity analysis** for real-time traffic forecasting.
-Skilled in **Python, C/C++, and Java**, Sumin has published at top international conferences, won awards for **AI-driven innovations**, and holds patents on predictive modeling.
-Recognized in multiple **hackathons and competitions**, they are committed to **bridging technology and society** through impactful AI solutions for urban planning and smart cities.
+He has published at top international conferences, won awards for **AI-driven innovations**, and holds patents on predictive modeling.
+Recognized in multiple **hackathons and competitions**, he is committed to **bridging technology and society** through impactful AI solutions for urban planning and smart cities.

 E-mail: suminkaist@gmail.com, Instagram: <a href="https://www.instagram.com/smhan.lab" target="_blank">@smhan.lab</a>
-,